Odour nuisance guidance

 - Together with the character of the area, for example, in the countryside, it is reasonable to expect odour from farming activities.

-We cannot measure odour, judging whether odour it is a statutory nuisance can take time.
-Especially if it is difficult to predict when the will odour occur and if it is lasts for a short period.
+Depending upon the type of odour, judging whether odour it is a statutory nuisance can take time.
+Especially if it is difficult to predict when the odour will occur and if it only lasts for a short period.

 Odour problems we can investigate

 - Accumulations of waste that produce odour.

-- odour arising from the manner in which animals are kept
+- odour arising from the way that animals are being kept

 - Odour from industrial, trade, or business premises, including premises such as restaurants and takeaways.

 Report an odour problem online, if the smell is comes from one of the above.